Kicksecure/security-misc/README.md

 - Force kernel panics on "oopses" to potentially indicate and thwart certain kernel exploitation attempts.

-- Provide option to modify machine check exception handler.
+- Provide the option to modify machine check exception handler.

-- Provide option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).
+- Provide the option to disable support for all x86 processes and syscalls to reduce attack surface (when using Linux kernel version >= 6.7).

 - Enable strict IOMMU translation to protect against DMA attacks and disable